 Up for a pre-drink demo?

 With restrictions lifting, we can’t wait to get back into the office and doing live demos again (though we’re always happy to do video calls too).
-If you’d like to arrange a demo at our office (we do have tea and coffee as well as beer and wine!), or over Zoom, drop us an email or submit your request here.
+If you’d like to arrange a demo at our office (we do have tea and coffee as well as beer and wine!), or over Zoom, drop us an email or request a demo.
 Cheers!